dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 One approximation extended among the initial studies that assessed ctDNA as a proxy for MRD detection was the use of droplet digital PCR (ddPCR) to track the presence of specific mutations previously identified in the tumor tissue.
 A pioneer study by Reinert et al. used a ddPCR-based approach to evaluate the presence of large structural variants found in the tumor tissue in a cohort of 118 patients.
 Although at the postoperative landmark analysis both the sensitivity and specificity reported for the prediction of recurrence were of 100%, they were based on 6 relapsing and 5-non relapsing patients, which made difficult to draw conclusions by itself.
 However, the analysis of CEA —the gold-standard biomarker for MRD detection— in the same patients rendered a sensitivity and a specificity of 67% and 100%, respectively, which hinted at a trend that would be later confirmed by larger studies [@reinertAnalysisCirculatingTumour2016].

-rack the presence of ctDNA in a cohort of 118 patients, aiming to evaluate the presence of large structural variants

 The use of ddPCR for the detection of ctDNA is still a method of choice in current research.
 A recent prospective study in a large cohort of 851 CRC patients stage II-III performed whole-exome sequencing (WES) on tumor tissue and tracked patient specific mutations via ddPCR.
 Notably, ctDNA detection was based on the consensus of a set of ctDNA-calling algorithms.
-At the landmark timepoint (a median of 21 days after surgery), this approach reported a sensitivity of 35% and a specificity of 98%.
+At the landmark timepoint (a median of 21 days after surgery), this approach reported a sensitivity of 35% and a specificity of 98% [@henriksenUnravelingPotentialClinical2024].

 Several other studies have explored the potential of assessing tumor mutations to inform the tracking of MRD via ctDNA.